fkt1301/emissions-analytics/README.md

 - How dependent is each country on fossil fuels?
 - Which countries have the highest emissions per capita?
 - What is the gap between production-based and consumption-based emissions per country?
+- Which countries have the highest renewable energy share?
+- How does electricity access correlate with emissions levels?
+- How does urbanization relate to energy consumption per capita?

 ## Stack